-There’s also a few inexpensive jewelry stores like Bling Box (it’s in other places as well FYI) that I liked for earrings.
+There’s also a few inexpensive jewelry stores in this area, like Bling Box (it’s in other places as well FYI), that I liked.
+I got some pretty cute earrings.
 And of course, you’ll have no problem finding name brand stores all throughout the big cities (#IsSouthKoreaSponsoredByNorthFace).
 This area felt pretty big, and was an eclectic mix of modern buildings on one end and older ones on the other — so you can easily spend a couple days walking around and checking things out.

 This area was nice to walk around and explore.
 We went to a bar/resturant called Seom and listened to our new friend, Forest, DJ.
 Food was pretty delicious there too.
-This area also has one of those container stores (it’s like 4 floors), and it interesting to see from the outside.
-I did buy a scarf in there since it was sooo cold outside.
+This area also has one of those container stores (it’s also 4 floors!), and it’s interesting to see from the outside.
+I did buy a scarf in that store since it was sooo cold outside.

 This area was cute.
 There’s a nice tea shop on the main street if you’re into loose leaf teas.
 I can’t speak much to what other stores were there as I was just enjoying the outside scenery.
 And the trees were quite beautiful.
 There is a coffee shop that was probably the best tasting coffee I had in Korea (albeit the most expensive) and the shop itself was very nicely designed (I’ll tell you more about it in the food section of this post).